Linuxfabrik/monitoring-plugins/check-plugins/deb-updates/README.md

                         sensitive.
 Example: `--critical-
                         pattern='^\S+/\S*(-security|-lts)'` Default:
                         ^\S+/\S*-security
+  --grace-security GRACE_SECURITY
+                        How long a pending security update is tolerated before it counts towards the thresholds.
+Starts when the update is first seen, and starts over if the package drops off the list and comes back.
+A duration such as `12h`, `8D` or `2W`; `0D` disables the grace period.
+                        Default: 0D
+  --grace-updates GRACE_UPDATES
+                        How long a pending update is tolerated before it counts towards the thresholds.
+Set this to cover the interval between two patch windows, so a host stays quiet about updates it has had no chance to install yet.
+Starts when the update is first seen, and starts over if the package drops off the list and comes back.
+                        A duration such as `12h`, `8D` or `2W`; `0D` disables
-  --no-perfdata         Suppress the performance data section from the output.
+                        the grace period.
+Default: 0D --no-perfdata         Suppress the performance data section from the output.
                         The status message and the exit code are unaffected, so alerting keeps working while trending data is